Bartholomeus-Mortimis/Godot-Gun-Manager-2D/docs.md

 > A list of stats and characteristics that make up an individual gun.
 Read by GunComponent.

 #### GunComponent
 > The node that allows the gun to work.
 Facilitates the shooting + reloading logic, spawning projectiles and ammo management.
 Uses a GunResource as a guidebook on how said actions are to be done.
+Can be extended to run custom code when these actions are performed.

-#### CustomResourceBehaviour + CustomComponentBehaviour
+#### CustomResourceBehaviour
-> Scripts that can be easily extended, modified, and attached to GunResource and GunComponent respectivelly.
-Allows for custom code to be run during certain actions (Shoot, Reload, etc.)
+> Resource that is attahced to a GunResource, allows for custom code to be executed when a GunComponent loaded with said GunResource performs certain actions (reloading, shooting, loading new gun, etc.).
+Theses custom function can be set to override the GunComponent's code, or be called alongside it.

 <br>